Phooey! My Stones Didn't Take a Nice Polish!

 Using quality abrasives (grit and polish) of the proper size and in the proper sequence is one of the secrets to great tumbling.

 A large number of rock-to-rock contacts also produces more grinding and polishing.
 Each of those contact points is a location where grit can be caught between the rocks to produce a grinding or polishing action.
 Very little grinding and polishing will be done in a barrel with a few large rocks (such as Figure 1A).
 Much more grinding and polishing will occur when the large rocks have small particles filling the spaces between them (such as Figure 1B).

 Quality Abrasives and Media

 Using quality abrasives of the proper size is very important for success in tumbling.
 We use three grit sizes followed by a polish and have great results.
 We begin with coarse grit silicon carbide (60/90), followed by medium grit (150/220), followed by fine grit (500), and finally a polish (TXP aluminum oxide).
-In a rotary tumbler we run each of these grit steps for seven to ten days.
-We often run coarse grit for two, three or four weeks to obtain rocks with a nice rounded shape.
+In a rotary tumbler we run each of these grit steps for seven days.
+The only exception is that we often run coarse grit for two, three or four weeks to obtain rocks with a nice rounded shape.
 The polish is always run for seven days and often followed by a short tumble in soapy water, known as burnishing, to remove any film that built up on the rocks during the polishing step.

 Few things are more rewarding than producing a batch of beautifully polished stones!